tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 });
 ```

-> Important!
-If a menu or toolbar control is associated with plugin functionality, we highlight that relationship under its respective plugin entry.
+> Important: If a menu or toolbar control is associated with plugin functionality, we highlight that relationship under its respective plugin entry.
 Be sure to look for the icons.